-Nicky decided she was stubborn.
+Nicky decided that she was stubborn.
 He wanted to be the man of the house.
-Donna thought Nicky was hot headed.
+Donna thought Nicky was hot-headed.
 The good news was they were too far away from her family for her to run home.
 They had to work it out.

 Couldda Wouldda Didda

-It has been fifty-three years since Nicky and Donna got married.
+It has been fifty-six years since Nicky and Donna got married.
 They are still working it out.